academe/SagePay-Integration/README.md

 The `PSR7` branch is now in maintenance mode only, and won't have any major changes - just bugfixes if they are reported.
 The aim is to release on the master branch as soon as a demo (and some units tests) are up and running.

+The aim is for this package to support ALL functionality that the gateway supports, keeping up with changes quickly.

 ## Want to Help?

 Issues, comments, suggestions and PRs are all welcome.
 So far as I know, this is the first API for the